beaugrzanich/beaugrzanich.github.io/_projects/Astropaws.md

 In it's first 6 months, we added social media-type functionality, letting pet owners add playmates, post pictures, and chat with their friends.
 We've had over 300 sign-ups as of January 2024.

 Our vision is to build a community of pet lovers where people can interact in a fun and engaging way without the big and bad social media empires selling their eyeball space to the highest bidder.
 You should never get addicted to AstroPaws.
-There's no reason to continue to fall down the same path of the cigarette industry of the 60's, or porn in the 00's.
+There's no reason to continue to fall down the same path of the cigarette industry of the 60's, the more recent sports gambling industry of the 20's.

-I believe that micro-communities funded by the purchase of AI-based features in the way of the future for Social Media.
+I believe that micro-communities funded by the purchase of AI-based features is the way of the future for Social Media.
 AstroPaws is the first of many as we fight back for our precious time and valuable relationships.